flatpak/libportal/README.md

 ### The Meson build-system

-`libportal` uses the Meson to build its projects.
+`libportal` uses Meson to build its projects.
 To install Meson on your system, follow instructions here: https://mesonbuild.com/Getting-meson.html.
 If your system is missing a dependency, Meson will tell you which one.
-It is up to you, how you install your system dependencies.
+How you install your missing dependencies is up to you.

 ### Build libportal
 ```